 On May 15, 2013, RenaissanceRe announced that effective July 1, 2013, Mr. Currie, its Chief Executive Officer, would retire and Mr. Currie's responsibilities would be assumed by Mr. O'Donnell, RenaissanceRe's President and Global Chief Underwriting Officer.
 As part of this transition, Mr. Currie ceased to serve as an officer and director of RenaissanceRe on July 1, 2013.
 Mr. Currie will remain an employee of RenaissanceRe through February 22, 2014 (the "Separation Date"), the remaining term of Mr. Currie's amended and restated employment agreement.
 Until the Separation Date, Mr. Currie will continue to receive all payments and benefits set forth in his employment agreement.
-At the Separation Date, Mr. Currie will be entitled to the separation payments and benefits as provided in his employment agreement.
 In conjunction therewith, in the second quarter of 2013, the Company expensed \$16.8 million in total compensation, benefits and other related expenses including the unamortized balance of stock-based compensation Mr. Currie is expected to receive under the terms of his employment agreement and the transition agreement entered into between the Company and Mr. Currie in connection with Mr. Currie's retirement, subject to Mr. Currie's continued compliance with the non-competition and non-interference covenants set forth therein.